Ahmed--Mohsen/leetcode/README.md

 All the answers here have been accepted through the judge

-Note: may be not all the ideas are mine bu the code is
+Note: Not all the algorithms ideas are mine but the code is